 Scott Ambler talks about actual data resulting from surveys made during 2006-2008, showing how Agile is perceived and implemented within organizations.

 Tim Mackinnon talks about the aspirations behind the Agile principles and practices, the desire to become efficient, to write quality code which does not end up being thrown away.

 David Anderson talks about the history of Agile, the current status of it and his vision for the future.
-The role of Agile does not stand in just having a practice, but in finding ways to implement the principles contained by the Agile Manifesto.
+The role of Agile consists in finding ways to implement its principles.

 Kenji Hiranabe talks about Toyota's development process of a new car.
 Kenji shares his experience meeting Nobuaki Katayama, former Chief Engineer at Toyota, and the lessons he learned from him.